 - Recognize the specific components necessary to develop a meaningful forecast of future demand for each stocked product.
 During this segment, we will look at several popular methods of forecasting to determine the “best” method for your inventory.

 - Measure and improve forecast accuracy.

-- State how promotions, environmental factors, and special products can be incorporated into your forecast.
+- State how promotions, environmental factors and special products can be incorporated into a forecast.

 - State the effect that longer and shorter lead times have on your total inventory investment and the service you provide your customers.